icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 - The ability of the multicylinder method to determine drop distribution was questioned several times, including NACA-TN-1904
 - a comparison test of three similar multicylinders found differences (NACA-TN-2708)
 - ["A Langmuir B drop size distribution is almost a normal distribution"]({filename}A Langmuir B distribution is almost a normal distribution.md)
-- The effect of compressibility on impngment calculation was found to be "negligable" (NACA-TN-2903)
+- The effect of compressibility on impngment calculation was found to be "negligible" (NACA-TN-2903)
-- A "more detailed" water drop impingement analysis method was presented (NACA-TN-2904)
+- An analysis method to "more precisely" calculate water drop impingement was presented (NACA-TN-2904)
 - Data analysis methods can affect multicylinder results (NACA-RM-E53D23)
 - The effect of incomplete freezing in some cases on multicylinder results was quantified (NACA-TR-1215)
 - A pioneering dye-tracing impingment test method was used (NACA-TN-3338)